dseichter/RunIfExists/README.md

 ## Icons

-GitHubIssueClient uses [Google Material Symbols](https://fonts.google.com/icons) within its code for UI icons.
+RunIfExists uses [Google Material Symbols](https://fonts.google.com/icons) within its code for UI icons.
 Material Symbols are licensed under the [Apache License 2.0](https://github.com/google/material-design-icons/blob/master/LICENSE) and are free for use in open source projects.